seabreeze-project/seabreeze/README.md

 We welcome contributions!
 Feel free to fork the repository and submit a pull request for review.

-We appreciate all kinds of contributions, whether they are new code, bug fixes, documentation improvements, or fresh ideas.
+We appreciate all kinds of contributions, whether they are new code, bug reports and fixes, documentation improvements, or fresh ideas.
 We encourage you to open an issue to discuss your ideas or to report any bugs you encounter.

 ## License